Vahider/Logz/README.md

 For remove old logs's info and shortly too, you must be click on left settings icon in logcat, and remove all ticks.
 ###### Hide extra logs
 For show just your log, you must be create new filter in logcat. click on Filter, then click on Edit filter configuration and set name for filter and write `⌬` in Log message field.
+If you want show other logs, just select other filter example `show only selected applicatinos` or `no filters`
 ###### Use coloric text
 For better detection log, you can change log colors in android studio settings. go to File>Settings>Editor>ColorScheme>ConsoleColors and click on Log Console then change every log levels.